If you’re a first-time mother-to-be, you’ve got a lot of information

 Susana Gonzalez, MD, an obstetrician/gynecologist with

-Queen of the Valley Medical Associates in Napa, highlights a few things expectant mothers should know:
+St. Joseph Health Medical Group in Napa, highlights a few things expectant mothers should know:

 Prenatal vitamins: Ideally, you were taking folic acid supplements before you became pregnant.